Seeing Death Before it Happened

 Turning to follow his sibling, Will was taken aback by the sight of a now empty trench before him.

 Steve, it seemed, Steve, had completely vanished.
+No trace of the man remained.

+Steve!
 Will called for his brother, desperate, pained whispers going tragically unanswered in the night.

-Indeed, the soldier was now all alone.
+Indeed, the soldier was now

 Now emotionally and physically exhausted, Will felt the slumber that once proved elusive begin to overtake him like the enveloping embrace of a warm blanket.

-For the very first time on the front, Will Bird effortlessly fell asleep.
+for the very first time on the front, Will Bird effortlessly fell asleep.

-I'm losing my dear mind.
+I'm losing my damn mind.

 His mind swirling with the thoughts of the night's encounter, there was little Will could think of to rationalize what he saw, what he felt, with the very tangible, warm palm of his supposedly deceased brother's hand slapped firmly over his mouth.

+Could it have all been a bizarre, waking dream?
 Perhaps some state of psychosis brought on by frayed nerves and looming fatigue.
+Whatever the case, Will couldn't afford to dwell on the matter.

 The day was young, and war didn't stop for anyone.

+okay, gotta go back.
 Gotta go back.

 He began winding his way through the trenches, back towards his dugout.

+The devastating sight that befell Will Byrd was something that once again chilled him to the core.
 The very dugout that he had been tucked away in mere hours before was now completely obliterated.

 The remains of the structure, as well as the men held within it, were viscerally scattered about the trench and crater that now marked their place.